 Only students classified as MSN degree or post-master's certificate students are permitted to enroll in graduate nursing courses.
-Students who have not been formally admitted to the graduate nursing program may be granted to permission to enroll in a selected graduate nursing course with the permission of the Graduate Nursing Program Coordinator, and Department Chair.
+Students who have not been formally admitted to the graduate nursing program may be granted permission to enroll in a selected graduate nursing course with the permission of the graduate program coordinator, and the Department Chair.
 These students must enroll at BSU through the Continuing Education Program.